dchacke/hiccdown/Readme.md

 This is *gross*.
 Embedded Ruby makes you mix your template and your logic.
 Rails is big on *separation of concerns*, and the above example is the opposite of that.
 It's "programming in strings", as a former colleague of mine calls it.

+The fundamental mistake is that of forcing the language in charge of assembling and rendering the template – in this case, Ruby – *into the template itself*.

 This problem is well known in the Clojure world.
 Logic should be taken care of *before* rendering, not *during*.

 Hiccdown takes a datastructure representing your template – which you're free to build up programmatically in any way you like, using the full power of Ruby (`map`, `filter`, `reduce` etc) – and then turns that datastructure into HTML *at the end*.
 All of this still happens on the server, so you still get all the benefits of pre-processing.